allanmosesfernandes/portfolio2025/posts/next-js-blog-using-app-router.md

 Your blog page should look something like this
 ![image](/blog-images/blog-3/blog-page.png)
-Clicking on `Read more` should redirect you to the dynamic slug, but our individual blog article is still static,so it won't render the content just yet!
+Clicking on `Read more` should redirect you to the dynamic slug, but our individual blog article is still static, so it won't render the content just yet!

 8. **Render your blog article.**